Cream Cheese Muffins

 2. Use the ingredients at room temperature.

-3. Do not over mix the batter, that would create a rubbery texture.
+3. Do not overmix the batter; that would create a rubbery texture.

-Close-up of one cream cheese muffin.
+Close-up of cream cheese muffins showing the tender crumb.

 They’re easy to customize!

 This cream cheese muffin recipe is so easy and gives you a huge range of variations!
-It’s a very flexible recipe, allowing you to use up what you have on hand: chopped apples, chocolate chips, nuts, sultanas, dried figs, and fresh or frozen berries like in these fabulous cream cheese blueberry muffins.
+It’s a very flexible recipe, allowing you to use up what you have on hand: chopped apples, chocolate chips, nuts, sultanas, dried figs, and fresh or frozen berries, like in these fabulous cream cheese blueberry muffins.

 STORAGE TIPS